-After the first three quarters of FY 2014, results indicate a \$1.2 million increase in MWDBE discretionary expenditures compared to the same period in FY 2013.
-Compared to the first three quarters of FY 2013, the FY 2014 percentage of discretionary MWDBE spent increased by 0.7 percent.
+After the first two quarters of FY 2014, results indicate a \$1.8 million increase in MWDBE discretionary expenditures compared to the same period in FY 2013.
+Compared to the first two quarters FY 2013, the FY 2014 percentage of discretionary MWDBE spent increased by 0.4 percent.
 This increase is due to better identification of available MWDBE vendors beginning in early FY 2013.